glouw/rr/README.md

 ```
 ### Binary Searching

-Likewise, as with sorting, a queue of values can be binary searched
+As with sorting, a queue of values can be binary searched
-for a key if the queue is already sorted:
+for a key if the queue is already sorted.
+Bsearch requires
+a difference function that returns 0 with a match.

 ```
 Comp(a, b) { ret a < b; }